 Engineers also benefit from DevOps.
-Because the DevOps concept strongly encourages automation, working as a DevOps engineer means spending less time on tedious work -- such as manually configuring a server or deploying an application release -- and more time performing tasks that are more creative and original -- such as planning updates to an application architecture or evaluating a new cloud service.
+Because the DevOps concept strongly encourages automation, working as a DevOps engineer means spending less time on tedious work -- such as manually configuring a server or deploying an application release -- and more time performing tasks that are more creative and original, such as planning updates to an application architecture or evaluating a new cloud service.

 DevOps certifications worth having

-When you set out to take a DevOps course or gain a DevOps certification, you'll notice that they fall into three main categories:
+When you set out to take a DevOps course or gain a DevOps certification, you'll notice that they fall into these three main categories:

 - Introductory courses and certifications.
 These focus on DevOps basics.

 - Advanced courses and certifications.
-These cater to more sophisticated types of DevOps skills and tools, but do not focus on a single platform or company.
+These cater to more sophisticated types of DevOps skills and tools but do not focus on a single platform or company.

 - Courses and certifications tied to practicing DevOps in a specific context.
 Examples of these types of courses include using a particular public cloud or a specific container orchestration platform.